An Overview of Indigenous Knowledge

-The Copyright Act does not protect Indigenous Knowledge (IK), as it typically has no identifiable creator(s) and often dates back many generations, both of which negate traditional copyright protections.
-This can lead students, instructors, and researchers to mistakenly treat IK as if it is in the public domain, ignoring the Indigenous laws under which it operates.
+In its current form, the Copyright Act does not protect Indigenous Knowledge as copyright law is based on a system of individual and independent ownership.
+Indigenous Knowledge often has collective/communal ownership or no identifiable creator(s) and dates back many generations, all of which negate copyright protections.
+How does this relate to Mount Royal University?
+This can lead students, instructors, and researchers to mistakenly treat Indigenous Knowledge as if it is in the public domain, ignoring the Indigenous laws under which it operates.

-A great deal of IK was never intended to be externally accessible, but has nevertheless been made so.
+A great deal of Indigenous Knowledge was never intended to be externally accessible, but has nevertheless been made so.
 Examples include:

 - sacred ceremonial masks

 - shamanic art

 - sacred stories and prayers objects with spiritual significance